thewca/wca-regulations/wca-regulations_2012.md

     - A3d1) The puzzle must not rest on the timer.
 Penalty: 2 seconds.
     - A3d2) When 8 seconds of inspection have elapsed, the judge calls '8 seconds'.
     - A3d3) When 12 seconds of inspection have elapsed, the judge calls 'GO', and the competitor shall begin the solve.
-- A4) Starting the solve
+- A4) Starting the solve:
     - A4b) The competitor must place his hands on the elevated sensor unit of the timer, with his fingers touching the sensors and palms down.
 Penalty: 2 seconds.
     - A4b1) The competitor must have no physical contact with the puzzle between the inspection period and the start of the solve.
 Penalty: 2 seconds.
     - A4d) The competitor starts the solve by confirming that the timer light is green and then removing his hands from the timer, thereby starting the timer.
     - A4d1) The competitor must start the solve within 15 seconds of the start of the inspection.
 Penalty: 2 seconds.
     - A4d2) The competitor must start the solve within 17 seconds of the start of the inspection.
 Penalty: disqualification of the solve.
     - A4e) Time penalties for Starting the Solve are cumulative.
-- A5) During the solve
+- A5) During the solve:
     - A5a) While inspecting or solving the puzzle, the competitor must not communicate with anyone other than the judge.
 Penalty: disqualification of the attempt.
     - A5b) While inspecting or solving the puzzle, the competitor must not receive assistance from anyone or any object other than the surface.
 Penalty: disqualification of the attempt.
-- A6) Ending the solve
+- A6) Ending the solve:
     - A6a) The competitor ends the solve by releasing the puzzle and then stopping the timer.
     - A6a1) If a stopwatch is in use as the timing device, the competitor ends the solve by releasing the puzzle and notifying the judge that he has finished.
     - A6a2) When using a stopwatch without a Stackmat, the competitor's default signal consists of the release of any puzzle(s) in hand and the placing of his hands on the surface, with palms down.
 The competitor and the judge may agree upon another appropriate notification before the start of the solve.